velasquesmiguel/odin-recipes/README.md

 # odin-recipes
-Project for odin
+First Assignment for The Odin Project
-Simple HTML website with 3 food recipes for The Odin Project
+Simple HTML website with 3 food recipes